petershamoun/Regime-switching/README.md

 # Regime-switching

-A probabilistic framework for modeling market regimes using Markov-switching dynamics.
-Estimated via maximum likelihood to identify bull/bear states in financial time series.
+This repository implements a Markov-switching model (MSM) for identifying latent market regimes such as bull and bear states.
+It provides a modular, reproducible pipeline for fitting, visualizing, and backtesting regime-based strategies on financial time series.